 This week in our Ask a Mobile Home Expert series, we are covering questions about mobile home subfloors.
 Subfloors are an important subject in the mobile home world.
-Most every home with the standard OSB subflooring will need to have their subfloors replaced eventually.
+Most every home with particle board subflooring will need to have their subfloors replaced eventually.

-OSB, or particle board, is a material made from small chips of wood that are glued and pressed together.
+Particle board is made of dust and small chips of wood that are glued and pressed together.
 It is a strong material but it soaks water up like a sponge.
-If you live in a manufactured home with OSB subfloor you will likely need to replace it eventually.
+If you live in a manufactured home with a particle board subfloor you will likely need to replace it eventually.

 Before we continue, you may want to check out our step-by-step guide to replace flooring in a mobile home here.